alibaba/bifrostui/packages/bui-core/src/Stack/index.en-US.md

 ### Basic usage

-You can do it through`direction` use sex to control the vertical/horizontal distribution of child nodes.
+You can control the vertical/horizontal distribution of child nodes through the 'direction' attribute.
-You can also use`alignItem`、`justifyContent` control the alignment of child nodes on the main/cross axis.
+You can also control the alignment of child nodes on the main/cross axis through 'alignItem' and 'justifyContent'.
-In addition, you can also use`spacing` the spacing between child nodes.
+In addition, you can also control the spacing between child nodes through 'spacing'.
 The example document is as follows:

 ##### Interactive experience